ControlSystemStudio/cs-studio/core/plugins/org.csstudio.platform.libs.epics/README.txt

 .. is a pure Java implementation of the JCA API.

 Both CAJ and JCA seem to work on:
-Mac OS X 10.5 Intel
+Mac OS X 10.5 Intel, Java 1.5 but not 1.6
-RedHat Enterprise Linux client 5.2 (32-bit x86)
+RedHat Enterprise Linux client 5.3 (32-bit x86)
-Microsoft Windows XP Professional SP 2

 * Specific build instructions